fatfish-lab/aquarium-documentation/src/web/applications/domain.md

 This section allows you to manage the storage of your domain.
 All your upload files and medias will appear here.

 You can filter your files and delete them to release storage.
+You can also click on a file to see the file, its metadata and locate it in your items.

+A file can be used on multiple items, to save space and money.
+That's why the locate section can display multiple items.

 ## Monitor